Brogan

-The name is an anglicized form of Irish Ó Brógáin (“descendants of Brógán”). from a diminutive of bróg (“shoe”), which is ultimately from Old Norse brók (“breeches”).
+The name is an anglicized form of the Irish Ó Brógáin ("descendants of Brógán"), probably from a diminutive of bróg ("shoe"), which is ultimately from the Old Norse brók ("breeches").

-The name has also been traced back to Saint Brogan (Broccán Clóen), Saint Patrick's nephew and scribe, and has many original meanings, including sorrowful, sharp-faced, sturdy and strong.
+The name has also been traced back to the ancient King Breogán, and Saint Brogan (Broccán Clóen), Saint Patrick's nephew and scribe.

-The shortened form Brog or Brogish is of ancient use, meaning “Irish” and is used to refer to anything that is distinctly “Celtic” or “Irish” in tradition, nature and essence, such as Brogish eyes; Brogs - a shrot boot or high top leather shoe; a brog lilt or accent etc.
+It has many original meanings, including sorrowful, sharp-faced, sturdy and strong.

-Traditionally, Brogan has also been used as a first name for boys, after the Saint.
+Traditionally, Brogan has also been used as a first name for boys, after the saint.